PermanentRecord/ziptastic/README.md

 # Ziptastic

 ## Overview
-This is a port of the wonderful [python Ziptastic library](https://www.getziptastic.com/) for Node.
+This is a port of the wonderful [python Ziptastic library](https://www.getziptastic.com/) to Node.
 The key differences in this port are:

 * Locally hosted flat database structure instead of Redis
 * Country-specific (To help with memory footprint)

 ## Usage

-'use strict'
+`'use strict'

 const Ziptastic = require('./index.js')